-The fuel filter is mounted near the pump, and normally in the fuel line upstream of the pump, i.e. the fuel flows through the filter before it flows through the pump. (sadly this is not the case with the Morgan).
-This is important not only to make sure that the pump gets clean fuel but because a filter on the pressure side can be dangerous.
+The L-Jetronic and Hotwire fuel filter is mounted normally in the fuel line just upstream of the pump, i.e. the fuel flows through the filter before it flows through the pump.
+(SADLY, THIS IS NOT THE CASE WITH MORGANS).
+Ideally, a filter is needed before the pump not only to make sure that the pump gets clean fuel but because a filter on the pressure side can be dangerous.
 If the filter were to become clogged and fuel flow was significantly restricted, theoretically fuel pressure could build to dangerous levels and rupture fuel lines, causing gas leaks and possible fire hazards.
 In practice, this probably wouldn't happen as the pressure limiter in the fuel pump would prevent it, but engineers normally don't like to tempt fate and it's considered bad practice to put a fuel filter on the pressure side of the system.
 For this reason, it is even more important to change a Morgan filter frequently.

 The filter is a somewhat large rectangular plastic box with a filter element designed to catch even very small particles.
 There is a paper filter element and immediately after that is a strainer.
 Charles O. Probst, in his Bosch fuel injection book, mentions that the paper filter has a medium pore size of 10 micrometers.